sevyharris/MonteCoffee/documentation/tutorials/parallel.rst

 Parallel simulations
 *************************************
-kMC simulations are stochasitc in nature.
-This makes it reasonable to perform multiple identically prepared simulations, and compute statistical averages post-simulation.
+kMC simulations are stochastic in nature, making it reasonable to perform multiple identically prepared simulations to assess the convergence.
 In the following, we assume that `ASE <https://wiki.fysik.dtu.dk/ase/>`_ and `MPI4PY <https://pypi.org/project/mpi4py/>`_ are installed.

-To submit a simulation, defined in a file `kmc_master_parallel.py` in an environment that implements `SLURM <https://slurm.schedmd.com/>`_, one can submit a bash script as
+To submit a simulation, defined in a file `kmc_master_parallel.py`, in an environment that implements `SLURM <https://slurm.schedmd.com/>`_, one can submit a bash script as

 .. code-block:: bash